Talhaayubkhan/netflixGPT/README.md

 ## Features ✨

 - 🔎 **Get Movie Suggestions by Description** – Can't remember a title?
 Just describe it, and Gemini API will suggest relevant movies.
+- 🌍 **Multi-Language Support** – Search input and button text dynamically adapt when switching languages like Urdu, Spanish, and more.
+- 🔑 **Firebase Authentication** – Secure user authentication for sign-in/sign-out functionality.
 - 🗂 **State Management with Redux** – Efficiently manage and store movie data using React Redux.
 - 📽️ **Netflix-Inspired UI** – Dynamic background videos and interactive movie sections.
 - 📌 **Seamless User Experience** – Powered by modern UI/UX with Tailwind CSS and React Router.